Dbenjamy/Dbenjamy/README.md

-## Benjamin Davis - Computer Science Major
+## Benjamin Davis - Bachelor of Computer Science
 I'm Benjamin Davis, a Computer Science student at Brigham Young University - Idaho specializing in Machine Learning.
 I am currently looking for roles in involving developement of machine learning models and software developement in general.

 Contact Info: